automatika-robotics/sugarcoat/docs/design/topics.md

 # Topics

-ROS Sugar provides classes to configure a ROS2 topics as a Component Input/Output.
+Sugarcoat provides classes to configure a ROS2 topics as a Component Input/Output.

 ## Topic Configuration Class